Hydro-Meteorological hazards#

 • Fluvial (or river) floods occur when intense precipitation or snow melt collects in a catchment, causing river(s) to exceed capacity, triggering the overflow, or breaching of barriers and causing the submersion of land, especially along the floodplains.

 • Pluvial (or surface water) floods are a consequence of heavy rainfall, but unrelated to the presence of water bodies.
 Fast accumulation of rainfall is due to reduced soil absorbing capacity or due to the saturation of the drainage infrastructures; meaning that the same event intensity can trigger very different risk outcomes depending on those parameters.
 For this reason, static hazard maps based on rainfall and DEM alone should be used with extreme caution.
+This is especially true for densely-populated urban areas, where the hazardous water cumulation is often the results of undersized or undermaintained discharge infrastructures.

 Name